South African Social Security Agency: Unauthorised deductions

 In 2004, the DSD amended the Social Assistance Act in order to disallow anyone other than the beneficiary to deduct money from their account.

 However, 10,262 complaints about deductions were made between April 2015 and March 2016, and the DSD itself claimed "for the past two to three years" to have been fighting illegal deductions from social grants.
 Many of the unauthorised deductions were claimed by CPS to be repayment of non-existent Moneyline loans, and sales of airtime and electricity.

 In June 2016, SASSA, the Black Sash, and the Association of Community Advice Office (ACAOSA) laid criminal charges against the directors of CPS and Grindrod Bank, claiming that the two companies were not implementing amended regulations under the Social Assistance Act, which amendments compelled companies not to deduct money from social grant beneficiary accounts for financial services.
 The criminal charges were frozen until October, when Net1 was to receive clarity from a High Court as to regulations.
 In a founding affidavit lodged with the North Gauteng High Court, Black Sash asked the court to ring-fence social grant accounts in order to protect grant beneficiaries from exploitation or abuse, and to prevent companies from soliciting beneficiaries around SASSA paypoints—practices which Black Sash and the DSD accused Net1 and its subsidiaries of encouraging.

+Mass Fraud Allegations

+In October 2024, 2 Stellenbosch University students came forward claiming that there was mass fraud among the youths ID numbers which were being used to collect SASSA SRD R370 grants.

+In a on campus random survey of 60 people, 56 people were found to have fraudulent SASSA SRD applications.
+They further stated that they tested all possible ID numbers of people born in February 2005 and that there was a 91% application rate, far exceeding the current youth unemployment rate of 60%.

+In Parliament, the minister of Social Development gave SASSA 30 days to investigate this matter.